Great Rates! Monthly Payments Available

 Most renters polices include what is called off-premises coverage.
 This means that belongings that are outside of your home are covered against the same disasters listed in your policy.
 For example, property stolen from your car would be covered.
 However some companies may limit the amount of off-premises theft to 10 percent of the amount of personal possessions insurance.
 If you think you need additional off-premises theft coverage—for example if you travel a lot—shop around for a policy that has the insurance protection you need.

 Let Jeff Hug - Insurance Broker help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
-We’re here to help when you are considering Auto coverage.
+We’re here to help when you are considering Renters coverage.